 John finds a tenant for a property rented at £2,000 a year.
 John collects 6 months rent from which he recovers his fee and pays insurance and repairs.
 The tax due on the remainder is only £20, but because John collects more than 3 months rent he must operate the Non-resident Landlord Scheme.

 Deduct any deductible expenses you paid in the quarter to give the net rent.
-Multiply the net rent by the basic rate.
+Multiply the net rent by the basic rate of Income Tax.

 HMRC may check that you have paid the right amount and interest may be charged on late payments.

 Julie is a tenant who paid £1,500 rent from 30 June to 30 September.
 This was made up as follows:

 - £200 for plumbing repairs (expense paid by the letting agent)